-The Guild urges all towers to adopt the guidance of the Central Council’s Tower Stewardship Committee, where this is not in conflict with local Parish policies.
-This guidance can be found through the following link: http://www.cccbr.org.uk/towerstewardship/
+Where this is not in conflict with local Parish policies, the Guild urges all towers to adopt the guidance of the Central Council.
+This guidance can be found through the following link: cccbr.org.uk/tower-management

 This guidance covers many aspect of the safety of towers and ringers.
 Guidance on the organisation of tower open days has been issued by the Ecclesiastic Insurance Society: Opening_Towers_Ecclesiastical_FINAL_2015